clojure/build.poms/README.md

 * License set to EPL 1.0
 * Build plugin configuration
   * build-helper-maven-plugin
-    * Adds src/main/clojure to the source directories for the project
+    * Adds src/main/clojure to the source and resource directories for the project
-    * Adds src/test/clojure to the test source directories for the project
+    * Adds src/test/clojure to the test source and test resource directories for the project
-    * Ensures sources will be recognized by other plugins, such as the JAR archiver
+    * Ensures sources will be recognized by other plugins and copied to the output JAR
   * maven-compiler-plugin
     * Sets Java source and target version to 1.5
     * Sets Java source file encoding to UTF-8